SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/respic/remapp-image.jpeg" width="300" height="300" alt="Article title goes here">
 </div>
 <div class="bx info">
-<h2>Redefining Maternal Anemia in Pregnancy and Postpartum Study</h2>
+<h2>ReMAPP Study</h2>
-<p>Dr. Smith and colleague Dr. Kwaku Poku Asante at the Kintampo Health Research Centre in Ghana are co-principal investigators for the Redefining Maternal Anemia in Pregnancy and Postpartum (ReMAPP) Study.
-Recent evidence indicates that a reevaluation of hemoglobin thresholds during pregnancy is needed to better diagnose anemia, particularly in low- and middle-income countries and among populations underrepresented in the research that informed current thresholds.
-Thus, ReMAPP seeks to advance clinical knowledge of anemia during pregnancy and contribute high-quality data toward establishing updated hemoglobin thresholds.
-This multicenter, population-based study will enroll 1,600 to 2,000 women at each of the six participating study sites.
-Women will be enrolled in their first trimester and undergo serial measurements of hemoglobin by complete blood count throughout pregnancy and postpartum.
-Analytical aims of the ReMAPP study are threefold: to established reference values for normal hemoglobin among healthy women during pregnancy and within 42 days postpartum; to establish hemoglobin thresholds for anemia diagnosis in pregnancy based on the link with adverse maternal, fetal, and newborn health outcomes; and to describe the underlying contributing factors of anemia during pregnancy.</p>
+<p>Dr. Smith and colleague Dr. Kwaku Poku Asante at the Kintampo Health Research Centre in Ghana are co-Principal Investigators for the Redefining Maternal Anemia in Pregnancy and Postpartum (ReMAPP) study.
+Recent evidence indicates that a reevaluation of hemoglobin thresholds during pregnancy is needed to better diagnose anemia.
+ReMAPP seeks to advance clinical knowledge of anemia during pregnancy and contribute high-quality data toward establishing more globally-representative hemoglobin thresholds.
+This multicenter, population-based study will enroll 1,600 to 2,000 women at each of the six sites in Kenya, Ghana, Zambia, India, and Pakistan.
+Women will be enrolled in their first trimester and undergo serial measurements of hemoglobin by complete blood count through 6 weeks postpartum.
+Hemoglobin thresholds will be established using multiple approaches (reference limits in a healthy subpopulation and clinical decision limits) and anemia etiology during pregnancy will be explored. </p>
 </div>
 </div>